 - Fresh Ground Pepper – Use the fresh stuff—it’s worth it.

-A few easy ways to switch things up and make this salsa your own.
+A few easy ways to switch things up and make this simple salsa verde your own.

 - Heat Levels – Keep jalapeño seeds for more kick.
 For real heat, roast a serrano or two along with everything else.